New York Like a Native

 FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Disclaimer: Some are "Occasionally Asked Questions."
-The most important are at the top.
+The most important ones are at the top.

 What are the top misconceptions about visiting Brooklyn?